Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Clearly, the stronger selling point for the Air DAC line is the iTX transmitter.
 I have more portable iOS music-playing devices than I do portable USB devices.
 I feel this will largely be the case for most users.
 If you have a USB-enabled MP3 player, then you’re golden.
 Also, USB ports on phones and tablets will work but are not as prevalent and pervasive in homes as iOS devices.
 Unsurprisingly, the iOS version will not be available until the end of the month and it costs $199 to the USB version’s $179.
 Boo…hiss!

 However, if you have the money to spend and are wise enough to wait for the iWireless version, then there is really little else to gripe about.
 The NU Force Air DAC uWireless System walks the walk.
 You can expect uninterrupted CD-quality audio with no latency.
 There are no software installs, no pairing, and no need for routers or hotspots.
 Just remember to have a set of RCA audio cables ready to tether down your new wireless mistress.
 She’s expecting you to be the breadwinner and she definitely doesn’t believe in going Dutch!
 In exchange, she will remotely sing with euphonious enthusiasm.

-Bottom Line: The Air DAC uWireless System utilizes an formidable technology, albeit a bit wasted on the USB transmitter.
+Bottom Line: The Air DAC uWireless System utilizes a formidable technology, albeit a bit wasted on the USB transmitter.
 I’m also not thrilled about the exclusion of needed parts.
 Still, the unit does what it advertises.
-Save your couch change and pick the unit that best suits your needs and you will be pleasantly surprised with the performance from the Air DAC Wireless System.
+Save your couch change and pick the unit that best suits your needs and you will be pleasantly surprised with the performance of the Air DAC Wireless System.

 You can buy the NU Force Air DAC uWireless System at Amazon for $179!